chfrank-cgn/chfrank-cgn.github.io/openstack.md

 ## Node Driver

-To create a Kubernetes cluster on OpenStack with the built-in node driver, the driver needs to be enabled in Rancher's node driver configuration page, and then the following information entered in a node template, again with example values - substitute actual values as needed:
+To create a Kubernetes cluster on OpenStack with the built-in node driver, the driver needs to be enabled in Rancher's node driver configuration page, and then the following information entered in a node template - substitute actual values as needed:

 ```
 "authUrl": "https://api.openstack.net:5000/v3",